-Text - Zimmerman and Zimmerman, Elements of Organic Chemistry (2nd edition).
+Text - Baum, Introduction to Organic and Biological Chemistry (4th edition).

 CS43: Bio-Organic Chemistry

 Instructor: Prof. Payne Prerequisite: CS42

 A continuation of the introduction to the basic classes of organic compounds.
 Aldehydes, ketones, amines, carboxylic acids and their derivatives are studied.
 The student is also introduced to biochemistry through a preliminary study of carbohydrates, lipids, proteins, nucleic acids, vitamins, hormones, and enzymes.
 Laboratory exercises closely parallel the topics presented in lecture and are designed to make the student aware of the properties and reactions characteristic of the organic and biochemical compounds studied.